 Maximise Success

-Effective exam preparation includes effective study techniques – ones that enhance your memory retention so that its easier for you to recall information when you need to.
+Effective exam preparation includes effective study techniques – ones that enhance your memory retention so that it’s easier for you to recall information when you need to.
 Hence, learning and using good effective study and exam techniques from the get-go will create effective study habits.
 But habits need time to embed – to become habits.
 If you have only used a strategy for a short amount of time (under one month) it will unlikely be automatic under stressful exam conditions.
 Giving your exam techniques adequate time to become automatic will mean that when stressed, you will default to the effective exam techniques you’ve practiced for the past three or six months.

 Tip: practice how you want to perform in the exam, under exam conditions.
 It’s true what they say – practice makes perfect!